Financial institutions are prone to using complicated terminology such as "interbank rate" and "FX exchange rate".

 Interbank rates are calculated based on the supply and demand for a specific currency.
 Still, the chances are high that these rates have little effect upon your day-to-day business operations.

-This is why it is important to take a look at how the banks make money off of your transactions and what can be done to minimise the effect.
+This is why it is important to take a look at how the banks make money off of your transactions and what can be done to minimize the effect.

 3. What is the difference between these rates and "real" rates?